virtualritz/nsi-docs/docs/interface.rst

 The C API
 ---------

-This section will describe in detail the c implementation of the nsi, as provided in the ``nsi.h`` file.
+This section will describe in detail the C implementation of the nsi, as provided in the :doc:`nsi.h` file.
 This will also be a reference for the interface in other languages as all concepts are the same.

 .. code-block:: c